Blog – Posted on Thursday, Apr 23

-If you’ve ever heard the term “Netflix for books,” you’re already familiar with the rising trend of the book subscription model.
-These are services that allow readers to “borrow” books from vast reserves of reading material — sort of like a virtual library.
+If you’ve ever heard the term “Netflix for books,” you’re already familiar with the book subscription model.
+Book subscription services allow readers to “borrow” books from vast reserves of reading material — sort of like a virtual library.

 And if you’re a serious book lover, chances are you’ve at least thought about subscribing to one of them!
 Which means you’ve probably heard of Kindle Unlimited, one of the most prominent book subscription services on the market today.

-However, despite its increasing popularity, the inner workings of Kindle Unlimited remain a mystery to many readers.
-You probably have tons of questions like: what is Kindle Unlimited and how does it work?
-Is it related to Amazon Prime, and if so, how?
-And, perhaps most crucially, is Kindle Unlimited worth the price?
+However, the inner workings of Kindle Unlimited remain a mystery to many readers.
+You probably have tons of questions like: What is Kindle Unlimited?
+How does it work?
+Does it compare to Amazon Prime?
+And, perhaps most crucially, is Kindle Unlimited worth the $9.99/month price tag?

 We’ll answer all these questions and more in this comprehensive guide to Amazon Kindle Unlimited.
 However, if you have a particular question in mind, feel free to skip ahead to that section using the table of contents below.